combindma/dash-ui/README.md

 If you need assistance with your next project or would like to discuss a custom solution, please feel free to [contact us](mailto:hello@combind.ma) or visit our [website](https://combind.ma?utm_source=github&utm_medium=banner&utm_campaign=package_name) for more information about our services.
 Let's build something amazing together!

 ## Demo
+Experience DashUI in action by visiting the [Demo Project](https://github.com/combindma/demo-dashui).
+The demo provides a practical showcase of the DashUI components, allowing you to see how they can be integrated and customized in a real Laravel application.

 ## Installation